frkosurf/bbbmw/README.md

-# BigBlueButton Middleware
+# Introduction
-The following components are required:

-* PHP 5.3.x
-* Smarty (PHP template engine)
-* simpleSAMLphp (if you want to use SSPAuth for authenticating)
+This project aims to create middleware for BigBlueButton to allow for user and group management for scheduling conferences.
+It can use federated identities (simpleSAMLphp) and use OpenSocial (osapi) to retrieve group information.

+BBBmw is the middleware that links user/group authentication (federated groups and identities) to BigBlueButton.
+It interacts with (an unmodified) BigBlueButton using the API provided by the BigBlueButton service.

+BBBmw is needed (right now) because BigBlueButton does not have any notion of users/groups only conferences, moderators and attendees.

+Ideally the BigBlueButton project would support something like OAuth in the future so for instance OpenSocial containers can directly interact with it rendering this project redundant.

+BBBmw uses the API for BigBlueButton 0.7x.
+However, as long as the API does not change it should keep working without changing bbbmw.

-For simpleSAMLphp a system wide installation is recommended.
+For simpleSAMLphp a system wide installation of simpleSAMLphp is recommended.
 See `docs/SURFconext.txt` for more information on configuring simpleSAMLphp for use with SURFconext, other identity federations will differ somewhat in configuration.

 # Installation